ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

   Takes an IP address as input and returns ``TRUE`` or ``FALSE`` (boolean) if it is valid or not.

-  .. note:: The :meth:`Input::ip_address` function above validates
+  .. note:: The :meth:`Input::ip_address` method above validates
     the IP automatically.

   ::